This article details common problems encountered with the MSMQ Transport and how to resolve them.

 Define thresholds for the performance counters.
 Then create alerts that are triggered when the thresholds are exceeded.
 The alerts can be integrated with monitoring suites like Solarwinds, New Relic, SCOMM, or similar tools.

 To determine useful thresholds, determine what values are typical for the specific environment to act as a baseline.
-This helps detect and address potential issues early, e.g. before MSMQ reaches its limits with regards to disk and memory usage.
+This helps detect and address potential issues early, e.g. before MSMQ reaches its limits in regard to disk and memory usage.

 Virus scanners